 Dunloe Elementary School is where my grandson attends.
 He completed his Kindergarten year during the 2012-2013 school year.
 When my daughter invited to events at the school I found the staff to be very friendly and inclusive.
 I also like the fact that they do Individual Planning with the child & parents.
 However I do believe that there needs to be bus monitors on the buses.
 Since I go to my daughter's home every morning & afternoon to put on & take my grandson off the school bus there were several times where he was bullied by a third grader.
 When my daughter called the school she was told that the school has nothing to do with bus incidents and that she would need to call the bus garage to make a report.
 After two weeks of requesting that somethng be done my grandson's seat was moved.
 I wtinessed another parent whose kindergartner experienced the same thing with a bulling 4th grader.
 I also witnessed the bus driver yelling at children (not my grandson) as well as other bus drivers speeding thru the neighborhood especially in the afternoons.

 Dunloe Elementary School is a public elementary school in Blacklick Estates.
-The principal of Dunloe Elementary School is Emily J. Curry, who can be contacted at firstname.lastname@example.org.
-362 children attend Dunloe Elementary School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-52% of the 362 students here are classified as "economically disadvantaged", and 75% have subsidized lunches.
-The student to teacher ratio at Dunloe Elementary School is 18:1.
+The principal of Dunloe Elementary School is Emily J. Curry and can be contacted at firstname.lastname@example.org.
+362 students go to Dunloe Elementary School and identify as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+52% of the 362 students here are classified as "economically disadvantaged", and 75% are paying reduced lunch prices.
+The ratio of students to teachers at Dunloe Elementary School is 18:1.
 Sedalia Elementary School is one of the nearest elementary schools.

 - Drawing painting